to say the least, ambiguous

 Black = pits.

 Intersecting lines = scratches made in polishing.

 Yet another striking image, as if a satellite view of a low-lying coastal area.
-It is accompanied here (in the caption) and throughout by elaborate and careful sentences — economical prose, but perhaps not as clipped or tight as obtains today.
+It is accompanied here (in the caption) and throughout by elaborate and careful sentences — economical prose, but perhaps not as clipped or tight as obtains in scientific literature today.

-tags: ambiguities; chalcocite; geology, economic; Laney, Francis Baker; photo micrographs; rounds
+tags: ambiguities; clarity; chalcocite; economic geology; economical prose; photo micrographs; rounds